yamatt/blog/content/blog/your-lack-of-planning-is-not-my-emegency.md

 ## Emergency Exit

 The other assumption to check is, how much of an emergency is it?
-I don't know how many project managers I've spoken to who said "Can you do this by tomorrow?" and when you go back to the engineering team they're happy with it being next May, or just whenever.
+I don't know how many project managers I've spoken to who said "Can you do this by tomorrow?" and when you go back to the engineering team they're happy with it being next May, or whenever.
 You may have decided not to participate based on faulty data.

 I always like to check the deadlines.
 They rarely hold true.
 Usually there are multiple streams racing to the date, and it's likely someone is going to call out that they won't meet it.
 Then everyone is relieved because they were working so hard to get there.